Akki356/traefik-proxy-boilerplate/README.md

 # Traefik + kind Kubernetes cluster
 ![image](https://user-images.githubusercontent.com/11187601/148925681-c634498c-e139-481a-b091-267920e3a7f8.png)
 This guide assumes that you have limited computing resources and therefore we use kind to deploy a kubernetes cluster.
-If you have access to a fully functional kubernetes cluster, skip the kind installation and bootstraping steps.
+If you have access to a fully functional kubernetes cluster, skip the kind installation and bootstraping steps. [start here ↓  ](#helm-installation)

+Note : To start with you will need to set DNS A records that point to the Pubic IP of your instance that you will be using to host the website.
+More info on creating A record can be found here https://www.namecheap.com/support/knowledgebase/article.aspx/319/2237/how-can-i-set-up-an-a-address-record-for-my-domain/ Also open port 80 and 443 in the security group of your instance that the instance is accessible from the internet.

 Let's first install kind, here is a link to quick start guide: https://kind.sigs.k8s.io/docs/user/quick-start/